 Explain your own emotions without playing the blame game.
 And then, shut up and let them do the same without defending anything.
 Remember that you have no power over someone’s feelings.
 Regardless of what emotions are brought up, you can share your feelings, and then make a conscious decision on whether you are going to allow those feelings to foster negativity or growth in your life.
 Feel it, voice it, and let it go.
 Choose to grow.

 - Touch.
 When you feel emotionally distant, your body language will reflect it.
 When you make the physical effort to put down that wall, it’s amazing how much it works on your heart as well.
 Don’t stay on the defensive, but meet in the middle.
 Hold hands.
 While you work through the feelings going on within, make an effort to physically feel your spouse as well.
 Hold hands, play footsie, start and end with a hug (or something more….nothing like some make-up sex to really seal the connection!)

-Disagreements should be a part of a marriage – it shows that you have two people with independent minds in the relationship, and growth comes from being able to learn something other than what we think in our own heads anyway!
+Disagreements should be a part of a marriage.
+It shows that you have two people with independent minds in the relationship.
+Growth comes from being able to learn something other than what we think in our own heads anyway!

 On the wall in our kitchen I have scrawled this quote from the Dalai Lama: